mpv-player/mpv/DOCS/man/options.rst

       logged errors).

     - The demuxer cache is essential for backward demuxing.
-Make sure to set ``--demuxer-seekable-cache`` (or just use ``--cache``).
+Make sure to set ``--cache=yes``.
 The cache size might matter.
 If it's too small, a queue overflow will be logged, and backward playback cannot continue, or it performs too many low level seeks.
 If it's too large, implementation tradeoffs may cause general performance issues.
 Use ``--demuxer-max-bytes`` to potentially increase the amount of packets the demuxer layer can queue for reverse demuxing (basically it's the ``--video-reversal-buffer`` equivalent for the demuxer layer).

     - Setting ``--vd-queue-enable=yes`` can help a lot to make playback smooth (once it works).